Leading Latch Manufacturers

 Accessories for Latches

 Your latches might include a variety of accessories tailored to their specific use.
 These can range from strike plates, handles, hinges, and springs to bolt springs, anchors, latch sets, installation kits, and tools such as screwdrivers.
+Additional accessories may include dust covers, weather seals, escutcheon plates, and adjustment screws for tension or alignment.

 Latch Installation